LysanderT/Modbus-Client-App/README.md

 You can also package the project into an executable file (which is easy using QT Creator) and run it directly.

+## Demonstration

+should be a video here

 ## Developing Environment

-* MacOS 13.1
+* MacOS Ventura 13.1
 * Qt 6.2.3
 * QtCreator 7.0.2

 ## To contribute

 1. fork the repo to your local repo
 2. write/change something in the local repo
-3. back to the original repo and send the Pull Request
+3. back to the original repo and raise the Pull Request

-👍 any contribution is welcome :)
+👍 any contribution is welcome!